aphoffmann/aphoffmann.github.io/_pages/research.md

 ## Noise Cancellation

 Magnetometers are instruments that measure magnetic fields.
-Spacecraft electrical systems such as solar panels, magnetorquers, battery currents, and reaction Wheels create noise in the form of magnetic fields.
+Spacecraft electrical systems such as solar panels, magnetorquers, battery currents, and reaction wheels create noise in the form of magnetic fields.
 These noise signals interfere with magnetic field data germane to scientific investigation.
 Figure 1 shows an example of noisy magnetometer data recorded by a japanese satellite.

 ![image-center](/images/UBSS/michibiki.jpg){: .align-center}